 Ok, so after I asked the question about making chargers with chalkboard paint… Voila!
 Nicole at ‘Mendez Manor‘ did just that, and has a tutorial for you so you can do it too!
 Menu, place cards, or write a quick note to each guest why you are thankful for them!

 I said something above about using metallics, didn’t I?
 Well ‘BHG‘ used some gold paint and some burlap… and that makes this whole look!

 From ‘Pinterest’, this natural table in greens and greys is made special by the log candleholders and plate chargers.

 From Kelly McCants on ‘Country Living’, this idea for chalkboard table runner is pure genius for those that do buffet style!
 They have chalkboard contact paper available now at any well stocked craft store…

 So make your Thanksgiving table shine this year!
 Love all these ideas, which ones are your favorites?

 Want more Thanksgiving?
-Try how to warm up your Thanksgiving decor!Image Credits: Pinterest, A Place for Us, Emily Post, I Spy DIY, Thistlewood Farms, The Knot, Trendy Tree, Tom Kat Studio, Mendez Manor, BHG, Country Living
+Try how to warm up your Thanksgiving decor!Image Credits: BHG, A Place for Us, Emily Post, I Spy DIY, Thistlewood Farms, The Knot, Trendy Tree, Tom Kat Studio, Mendez Manor, Pinterest, Country Living